zuozhenggh/learning-library/oci-library/L100-LAB/Audit_Service/AUDIT_HOL.md

    **Before You Begin**

-- We recommend using Chrome or Edge as the browser. **Also set your browser zoom to 80%**
+- We recommend using Chrome, Firefox, Safari or Internet Explorer as the browser.
+Please do not use the MS Edge browser. **Also set your browser zoom to 80%**

 **Note:** The OCI UI is frequently updated thus some screenshots in the instructions might be different than actual UI